 - Dribbling after urination

-Men with BPH are often unable to completely empty their bladders, allowing urine to stagnate.
+Men with BPH or enlarged prostates are often unable to completely empty their bladders, allowing urine to stagnate.
 This increases risks of urinary tract infections and bladder stones.
 If the obstruction is persistent, pressure can build in the urinary tract and damage the kidneys.

 Some over-the-counter drugs, including antihistamines, can affect urine flow and bladder function, and cause a temporary blockage in men with BPH.

-What are the causes of an enlarged prostate?
+What are the causes of an enlarged prostate and BPH?

 BPH occurs when prostate cells grow in number, resulting in an enlarged prostate gland that can cause symptoms of urinary obstruction.
-Although the exact cause of BPH isn't clear, researchers believe it may be due to the fluctuations in sex hormones, especially testosterone, that occur normally with age.
+Although the exact cause of benign prostatic hyperplasia isn't clear, researchers believe it may be due to the fluctuations in sex hormones, especially testosterone, that occur normally with age.